amkillam/OpenLanguage/docs/examples/field-instruction.md

 }
 ```

-This comprehensive example demonstrates the core functionality of the OpenLanguage FieldInstruction parser, showing how to parse, manipulate, and reconstruct Microsoft Word field codes.
+This comprehensive example demonstrates the core functionality of the OpenLanguage FieldInstruction parser, showing how to parse, manipulate, and reconstruct Microsoft Word field instructions.